liliumcwu/better-vote-alpha/README.md

 1. Run `$ npm install` then `$ npm start`
 2. Make sure `mongod` is running
 3. Navigate to `http://localhost:1776` in a browser
+4. Login, create election
+5. Navigate to unique voter urls to place votes
+6. Navigate back to admin panel to close election and find winner

 ### Planning